Bozar/OneMoreLevel/README.md

 ## Change Game Settings

 Edit `data/setting.json` for play testing.
 You can also change settings in debug menu by pressing `V`.
 Debug settings overwrite their counterparts in json files.
+All settings take effect when starting a new game.

 Set `rng_seed` to a positive integer as a random number generator seed.
 When in debug mode, seed digits can be separated by characters: `[-,.\s]`.
 For example: `12-3,4.5 6` is the same as `123456`.